 Life Insurance and Income Protection aren't alternatives - they're complementary protections addressing different risks:

-This is why Income Protection is often considered the higher priority for working-age Australians, but Life Insurance remains essential if you have dependents or debt.
+This is why Income Protection is often considered the higher-priority cover for working-age Australians from a probability standpoint, while Life Insurance remains a common consideration where dependants or debt are in place.

 Understanding real costs helps you budget and prioritize coverage.